History of prostitution in France: The end of brothels

 At the end of the Second World War, there were 1,500 officially recognised brothels in France, including 177 in Paris.

 Although France was the country of origin of regulationism, there were frequent proposals for the abolition of brothels (1903, 1920, 1930, 1931 and 1936).
 With public opinion against brothel owners due to accusations of collaboration during the German occupation, Marthe Richard revived the process in 1945.
 The Loi Marthe Richard closes brothels and provides for the creation of prevention and social rehabilitation services (SPRS) in large French cities.

 The law allowed brothels six months to close, the closure coming in to force on November 6, 1946.
 Although the law provided for reception and reeducation centres to help prostitutes to exit the industry, there was not enough budget allowed to set up the centres, so 40,000 "subjects" were found in the street.
 They join the "insoumises" or move to the colonies (which are not subject to the new law) or to European countries to exercise their trade.
 A minority started work in factories or cafes.
 The brothel owners open clandestine establishments, known as clandés, especially in big cities and around US and French military barracks.
 The brigades des mœurs, with the green light of the prefecture, practised a forced tolerance.
 Freed from police supervision, prostitution multiplies: in 1953, the lowest estimates were of 40,000 prostitutes in Paris (the highest being 70,000), while there are nearly 500 clandestine brothels, a number which was increasing.

-However, the Loi Marthe Richard did not apply in the colonies, which is one of the reasons France did non sign the UN Convention for the Suppression of the Traffic in Persons and of the Exploitation of the Prostitution of Others until 1960.
+However, the Loi Marthe Richard did not apply in the colonies, which is one of the reasons France did not sign the UN Convention for the Suppression of the Traffic in Persons and of the Exploitation of the Prostitution of Others until 1960.
 Indeed, the colonial authorities consider it necessary to maintain brothels around the colonial troops, and thus organise this prostitution.

 Active solicitation was also outlawed in the late 1940s.
 Passive solicitation (being present with revealing clothes at locations known for prostitution) was outlawed in 2003 as part of a package of law-and-order measures by then-interior minister, Nicolas Sarkozy, in his "Domestic Security Bill" (loi pour la sécurité intérieure 2003, or LSI also known as Loi Sarkozy II), and had the effect of reducing the visibility of prostitution on the streets.
 Prostitutes' organizations decried the measure, which came into force in March 2003, calling it punitive and fated to increase the power of pimps.
 Many prostitutes started to work out of vans, a strategy authorities attempted to combat by using parking regulation enforcement.